NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 The following features are divided up by page, detailing the logic behind each:

-* Landing Page:

-* Cart App:
+**Landing Page:**

+**Cart App**:

-    For the cart section of the site, we utilise a contexts.py file.
+- For the cart section of the site, we utilise a contexts.py file.
 This file contains a function which dictate the logic of the cart section and this also ensures that the cart contents are available when rendering every page on the site.

     The cart items also don't go into the database.
 Cart items are stored in session when the use is logged in.
 A standard feature on e-commerce sites but an interesting adaptation nevertheless.
 It may also lend itself to reminding users that they have something in their basket that perhaps they want to purchase.
 However, when the user logs out, all the carts contents are lost.

+**User Posts (Individual Posts):**

+- I followed this tutorial to add the [like button functionality](https://www.youtube.com/watch?v=PXqRPqDjDgc&ab_channel=Codemy.com) and I feel it works quite smoothly and adds to the feel of a community.
+I could have also added the *dislike* button but I wanted to avoid any negative connotations on the site.

+    If the user has written the post themselves, they have the option to edit/update and/delete.
+If the user is on a post from another user, they do not have the option to edit or delete a post.
+The Admin reserves the write to edit and/delete any post they so choose.
+This is an important tenet of CRUD (Create, Read, Update and Delete) from the ux perspective as well as a site management point of view.
+The admin can remove or edit a post they feel is unsuitable or against the site regulations, for example.

 ## **Features Left to Implement**

 Due to a mix up, I had less time than anticapted to finish up my project and so I feel there are plenty more features, both backend and frontend, that could be incorporated.
+I focused more on the backend logic and making sure that the users could perform a variety of actions but here are some features that can be added in the future:

+- I could have also added a user comment section/forum for each post, which would cultivate an interactive community (for example, on [StackOverflow](https://stackoverflow.com/), if a user is struggling on a topic or justs wants to know more about something, they could pose a question to the forum, hoping for a robust response).

+-